GNOME/gtk/docs/reference/gtk/building.md

 ### `media-gstreamer` and `media-ffmpeg`

 By default, GTK will try to build the gstreamer backend for media playback support.
-These option can be used to explicitly control which media backends should be built.
+These options can be used to explicitly control which media backends should be built.

-### `print-cups`
+### `print-cups` and `print-cpdb`

-By default, GTK will try to build various print backends if their dependencies are found.
-This option can be used to explicitly control whether the cups print backend should be built.
+By default, GTK will try to build the cups and file print backends if their dependencies are found.
+These options can be used to explicitly control which print backends should be built.

 ### `cloudproviders`